Hashem-Dylan/Music-Recomposition/README.md

 Upwards of 500GB may be required for training just for **Task 1**.
 We utilized Google Drive as a storage solution as drive data can easily be mounted in Google Collab sessions, allowing us to run preprocessing scripts without using local memory.

 ## Training for Task 1
 Efficiently training a custom Spleeter model using roughly 300GB of audio data required the use of High-Performance-Computer.
-We were allocated resources for [PSC-Bridges 2 Supercomputer][https://www.psc.edu/resources/bridges-2/user-guide-2-2/] to perform our training.
+We were allocated resources for [PSC-Bridges 2 Supercomputer](https://www.psc.edu/resources/bridges-2/user-guide-2-2/) to perform our training.

 Properly utilizing the HPC resources such as transfering files, evaluating credit usages, and scheduling batch jobs required lots of documentation reading and bash scripting.

+Our training was performed on 8 V100 GPUs, each with 16GB of GPU memory.
+The total training time for 200,000 global steps was 10 days.

+## Future Improvements
+Our source-separation model could have used lots more data for training.
+We also could have trained our model for longer.
+For instance, Spleeter's "5Stems" model had been trained till 2.5 million steps.

+We have compiled and preprocessed more datasets (such as MUSDB-18 and MEDLEYDB) that developers can use to further improve the model.
+At the same time, we realize that having access to enough compute power (GPUs and CPUs) for training can be a restriction for most.